Elizabeth of Austria (1526–1545): Life

+In October the same year, Elizabeth and her younger siblings Maximilian, Ferdinand and Anna traveled with their father to Linz before traveling on to Vienna.
+This so that they could gain some experience in handling themselves in a formal court environment and also prepare for being confirmed in the Catholic faith.
+The confirmation took place in October 1539 in the royal chapel, with a Venetian envoy acting as Elizabeth's godfather.
+The cardinal Girolamo Aleandro, who conducted the ceremony, thought the young archdukes and archduchesses resembled "a chorus of angels".

+Elizabeth and her family would return to Innsbruck in 1541.

-Queen of Poland
+Queen of Poland and Grand Duchess of Lithuania

 Elizabeth and a twelve-person escort departed Vienna on 21 April 1543.
 She was met at Olomouc by Samuel Maciejowski, Bishop of Płock and a retinue of 1,500 knights.
 On 5 May 1543, Elizabeth entered Kraków and met Sigismund Augustus for the first time.
-The same day 16-year-old Elizabeth married 22-year-old Sigismund Augustus in Wawel Cathedral.
+The same day, 16-year-old Elizabeth married 22-year-old Sigismund Augustus in Wawel Cathedral.
 The wedding celebrations continued for two weeks.
-She was also crowned as Queen of Poland, which only increased the ire of Bona Sforza, who detested her title of "Old Queen".
+She was also crowned as Grand Duchess of Lithuania and Queen of Poland, which only increased the ire of Bona Sforza, who detested her title of "Old Queen".

 The marriage was not a happy one.
 Sigismund Augustus, who already had several mistresses, did not find Elizabeth attractive and continued to have extramarital affairs.
 Raised in a strict household to be obedient, Elizabeth was too timid and meek to object to this.
-A long journey from Austria to Poland had further deteriorated her already frail state of health.
+The long journey from Austria to Poland had further deteriorated her already frail state of health.
 She was diagnosed with epilepsy and started having seizures.
 At the same time Bona openly expressed her dislike of Elizabeth and continued to search for ways to destroy the marriage.
 Bona questioned the wording of the matrimonial dispensation; a new dispensation was issued on 17 May 1544.
 On the other hand, Polish nobility liked and sympathized with Elizabeth – a young, pleasant woman who was ignored by her husband and taunted by her ambitious mother-in-law.
 Her father-in-law Sigismund I the Old was also sympathetic to her, but was too weak to protect her from Bona.